A design system that fully embraces web standards.

 It's for everyone!

 The web is an open platform accessible to everyone and so a design system for the web shouldn't require advanced knowledge just to get started, and it shouldn't require a commitment to learn a specific framework's idioms and API in order to make full use of it.
 M- serves true beginners equally as well as it does professional software engineers.
-So, whether you're building your first website or a large scale application with millions of users, M- helps you quickly build UI with significantly less code and standards-based code.
+So, whether you're building your first website or a large scale application with millions of users, M- helps you quickly build UI with significantly less code and with the longevity that only comes with standards-based code.